Collective is different: Information exchange and speed-accuracy trade-offs in self-organized patterning: Self-organized patterning in Drosophila sensory organ formation

-Following Ref.~\cite{Phan2024}, we take the intensity of Scute in a cell, and compare this to the average intensity of its neighbors, Fig.~\ref{fig:ExpData}B-C. The neighborhood is determined by taking the three-dimensional Delaunay tessellation of the nuclei centroids and retaining only edges that are shorter than $12\mu m$ (SM).
+A direct application of the mutual information formula is complicated by the fact that cells divide, die, and move within the tissue.
+Following Ref.~\cite{Phan2024}, we instead take the intensity of Scute in a cell, and compare this to the average intensity of its neighbors, Fig.~\ref{fig:ExpData}B-C. The neighborhood is determined by taking the three-dimensional Delaunay tessellation of the nuclei centroids and retaining only edges that are shorter than $12\mu m$ (SM Sec.
+VII).
 Note that this neighborhood can change in time.
-We next select only the nuclei in a region of interest, by drawing a box that approximately includes the anterior dorsal histoblast nest, where patterning is occurring, and not the surrounding regions.
-We then apply a difference-of-Gaussian filter to the intensities to remove regional variations in background fluorescence, which could erroneously correlate low Scute intensity cells and their neighbors (SM).
+We then apply a difference-of-Gaussian filter to the intensities to remove regional variations in background fluorescence, which could erroneously correlate low Scute intensity cells and their neighbors (SM Sec.
+VII).
 Having processed the data, for each time point we have a series of pairs $(u_i(t),v_i(t))$ where $u_i(t)$ is the intensity of the $i^{th}$ cell, and $v_i(t)$ the mean intensity of its neighbors.
-To compute the mutual information between $u$ and $v$, we apply the Kraskov–Stögbauer–Grassberger estimator~\cite{Kraskov2004} (SM), finding that the mutual information initially increases in time before decreasing, and this behavior is consistent across all experiments Fig.~\ref{fig:ExpData}D. Estimating mutual information from finite data is challenging and data from uncorrelated variables can result a non-zero point estimate.
+To compute the mutual information between $u$ and $v$, we apply the Kraskov–Stögbauer–Grassberger estimator~\cite{Kraskov2004} (SM Sec.
+IV).
+Estimating mutual information from finite data is challenging and data from uncorrelated variables can result a non-zero point estimate.
 To confirm that our estimate of mutual information is statistically significant, we create a null data set by randomly reassigning the identity of each neighbor, essentially creating a set of pairs $(u_i(t), v_{\sigma(i)}(t))$ where $\sigma$ is a random permutation.
 In this null data set the marginals are preserved but now $u$ and $v$ are approximately independent.
-For much of the time when patterning is occurring, the mutual information estimation exceeds $95\%$ of estimations computed from the null data set, demonstrating that there is statistically significant information shared between a cell and its neighbors, Fig.~\ref{fig:ExpData}D.
+For much of the time when patterning is occurring, the mutual information estimation exceeds $95\%$ of estimations computed from the null data set, demonstrating that there is statistically significant information shared between a cell and its neighbors, Fig.~\ref{fig:ExpData}D. We additionally see that the instantaneous information decreases as patterning occurs and this is observed across all experiments, Fig.~\ref{fig:ExpData}D, a potentially misleading feature of instantaneous information that we also observed in the model in Section.~\ref{sec:Instantaneous}.